jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 However, that may present a problem to you.
 If you are an idealistic person, you may want to "change the world."
 And this does not seem like a framework for "change the world."
+Dedicated Baha'is will insist this is the only way.

 One of the particular ironies of this present day is the globalism